Courses

 UX Design and Strategic Management

-This course is an introduction to UX design, covering various concepts and methods used in the field.
-Topics include user research, prototyping, and usability testing, as well as strategic management of UX design projects.
-Upon completion, students will have a strong foundation in UX design principles and the management of IT services, enabling them to apply these principles effectively in real-world situations to design products and services that meet user needs and business objectives.
-This course is ideal for those interested in a career in UX design or looking to improve their skills in this area.
+This course provides a comprehensive introduction to UX design, focusing on core concepts and methods while also exploring how they can be integrated into broader business strategies.
+Students will learn about user research, prototyping, and usability testing, as well as strategic management principles for overseeing UX design projects from planning to implementation.
+By the end of the course, participants will have a solid foundation in both UX design principles and IT service management, enabling them to create products and services that effectively align user needs with business objectives.
+This course is ideal for anyone aiming to pursue a career in UX design or to enhance their expertise in this rapidly evolving field.

 AI-UX Seminar